2017 Eldora Dirt Derby: Last Chance Qualifier

-The Last Chance Qualifier was held Wednesday, July 19, at 8:45 PM EST. The race was held for all other drivers that were not guaranteed a starting spot in the main feature, with the top seven drivers in the event qualifying to the main feature, leaving one driver to not qualify.
+The Last Chance Qualifier was held Wednesday, July 19, at 8:45 p.m.
+EST. The race was held for all other drivers that were not guaranteed a starting spot in the main feature, with the top seven drivers in the event qualifying to the main feature, leaving one driver to not qualify.
 Bobby Pierce would win the Last Chance Qualifier and take the 26th spot.
 At race's end, Tommy Regan, retiring after two laps due to handling issues, would be the only driver to fail to qualify.